lokalise/i18n-ally-jetbrains-docs/configure-source-code/php.md

 ## Renaming from the editor

-If an existing key or atomatically captured placeholder is not an optimal one you can rename the right from the editor.
+If an existing key or automatically captured placeholder is not an optimal one you can rename the right from the editor.

 Just put a cursor on a key or a placeholder in source code, then hit `Shift+F6`<br>or right click → hover over `Refactor` → click on `Rename…`: